 If you are looking for a fun and easy recipe for a Summer picnic, this recipe is for you.
 These No Bake Cheesecake Push Pops do not require baking and they are definitely a hit.
 There’s just something about fresh berries on a dessert that no one can resist.
 Also, the push-pop containers make it easy to enjoy!

-I guess the almost 8 year old is not to old to ride in the cart!
+Our recipe adventures started out with a trip to Safeway.
+I guess the almost 8-year-old is not too old to ride in the cart!
 While he sits, I scope out the deals in the ad to see which items are on sale.

 No Bake Cheese Cake: